Lumacx/Starknet_2025_Narratum/dataconnect-generated/js/default-connector/README.md

 });
 ```

-## GetAIGeneratedImage
+## GetAiGeneratedImage
-You can execute the `GetAIGeneratedImage` query using the following action shortcut function, or by calling `executeQuery()` after calling the following `QueryRef` function, both of which are defined in [default-connector/index.d.ts](./index.d.ts):
+You can execute the `GetAiGeneratedImage` query using the following action shortcut function, or by calling `executeQuery()` after calling the following `QueryRef` function, both of which are defined in [default-connector/index.d.ts](./index.d.ts):
 ```typescript
 getAiGeneratedImage(vars: GetAiGeneratedImageVariables): QueryPromise<GetAiGeneratedImageData, GetAiGeneratedImageVariables>;